RyanKadri/rk0.xyz/packages/site/src/lessons/lesson10/lab/js-libraries-lab.md

 For this part of the lab, you will create a website to visualize the Collatz conjecture for different values of `n`:

-The website should have a single numer input.
+The website should have a single numeric input.
 The user can enter a number for `n`.
-There are two buttons below the input.
+There should be two buttons below the input.
 One button generates the next number in the sequence and adds it to a running list (or table) on the page.
 The user can click this button multiple times to add new values one by one to the list.
 There is also a second button that adds the rest of the values to the list (regardless of what step the user is on).

-Once the sequence has hit one (by either button), all of the even numbers should change color to blue and all the odd numbers should change to red.
-The number one at the end should become green.
+Once the sequence has hit 1 (by either button), all of the even numbers should change color to blue and all the odd numbers should change to red.
+The number 1 at the end should become green.
 Before hitting 1, all numbers should be black.
 All operations that change the page should be done through JQuery.
 Mathematical functions do not need to use JQuery